Structure with the help of multi-level headings

 <H6>.
 This hierarchy allows content parts to be nested and assigned to each other.

-The assignment of these tags gives the header texts a semantic meaning on a technical level.
-Thus, AT automatically recognises which heading / heading level it is.
+The assignment of these tags gives the header texts a semantic meaning.
+Thus, assistive technology (AT) automatically recognises which heading and heading level it is.

-In addition, users get another possibility to navigate through a document.
+This not only helps AT users to better understand the content, but also provides them with an important navigation tool.
 67.5% of screenreader users have stated, according to a WebAIM survey, that headings are their most important tool for finding content.

 The heading tags can already be assigned using the authoring software.
 See also: